InfantAjayVenus/manda-kasaayam/README.md

 - Automatically creates dated markdown files (YYYY-MM-DD.md)
 - Commits and pushes the previous day's notes when you open today's note
-- Works with your preferred editor (defaults to vim)
+- Works with your preferred editor (defaults to nvim)
 - Git-backed for version control and synchronization
 - Works with notes in any subdirectory of a git repository
+- Automatic timestamp addition to headers when saving notes
+- Interactive task management with TUI (toggle, delete tasks)
+- Automatic rollover of incomplete tasks to the next day

 ## Installation